Homeschool Math Curriculum

 As the publishers note, it is probably the only math program on the market that uses all four arithmetic operations (addition, subtraction, multiplication and division) beginning in the first half of "first grade" (Orange book).
 It also introduces algebraic notation, geometry, and diagram-reading in the first book.

-We ourselves used Miquon as a supplement.
-But whether you use it as your core math or a supplement, the program is useful in tandem with any other.
+Whether you use it as your core math or a supplement, Miquon math workbooks are useful in tandem with any other.

 Because of its unique approach, Miquon Math can be used effectively by advanced and gifted learners as well as those with learning challenges.